lagoshny/ngx-hateoas-client/README.md

 }
 ````

-Configuration has only one required param is `rootUrl` for your backend API.
+>Configuration has only one required param is `rootUrl` that mapped to the server API URL.
-Also you can pass `proxyUrl` if you use it in your resource links.
+Also, you can pass `proxyUrl` if you use it in resource links.
-About more configuration params (logging, caching etc) you can found here (LINK)
+You can read more about a configuration params [here]().

-#### Usage
+### Usages

-##### Define resources
+#### Define resource classes

-Now when you finished configure library you need extend `Resource` class in you model classes that represents backend entitites.
+Now you need to define resource classes by extending you `model` classes that mapped to the server-side entities with the `Resource` class.

-For example you have some `Product` model that use to fetch data from backend:
+Suppose you have some `Product` model class:

 ```
 export class Product {